All Episodes

 No, no, no.

-Well, he said the reporter was never minded.
+Well, he said the reporter was narrow-minded.

 That's very injurious, insulting to Americans.

-That's why I do it, because you're so narrow-minded.
+That's why I do it because you're so narrow-minded.

-Yeah, and then and then you want to compete against the world.
+And then you want to compete against the world.

 while you waste a lot of good talent in a sport that sucks.